 Hug your knees into your chest and wrap a strap around the balls of the toes of one leg.

 Extend the opposite leg out on the floor.
-Be sure the hamstring area is on the ground.
+Be sure the pelvis is untucked.

-As you extend the strapped leg into the air pay attention to the leg on the floor.
-Move the leg in the air to where it is straight AND you have the leg on the floor touching the ground at the hamstrings.
+As you extend the strapped leg into the air pay attention to the small of your back.
+Is it flat to the floor (meaning your pelvis is tucked) or is there a little space behind it (meaning your pelvis is untucked).
+Move the leg in the air to where it is straight AND you have the pelvis untucked.
+It may be that the back of your other leg is touching the floor – but if you have super skinny legs it might not.
 Walk your arms up the strap until they are straight.
 Don’t yank on the strap, just let the action of the arms falling back into the shoulder be what gives you the stretch.

 When your ego says, ‘no way, I can totally get my toes close to my nose!’
 This is what you get:

-My leg is wayyyy closer to my nose, but my leg on the ground popped up.
+My leg is wayyyy closer to my nose, but my pelvis is totally tucked and my leg on the ground popped up.
 So much so that I drove a little lego car underneath it to show you the space.
 (What you can’t see is the pile of legos and matchbox cars and allll the other toys just behind my head because I shoved them all out of the way to be able to take these pictures).